SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 If you need to interpolate a cube on multiple sets of sample points you can 'cache' an interpolator to be used for each of these interpolations.
-This can shorten the execution time your code as the most computationally intensive part of an interpolation is setting up the interpolator.
+This can shorten the execution time of your code as the most computationally intensive part of an interpolation is setting up the interpolator.

 To cache an interpolator you must set up an interpolator scheme and call the